stealthdrop/stealthdrop/README.md

 - Sign a message proving your ownership of the "public" wallet.
 - Switch to another (anonymous) account and claim your airdrop without linking your original account in any way.

 You can play around with the demo yourself on [stealthdrop.xyz](https://stealthdrop.xyz) on the xDai chain!
-If you've played [DarkForest](https://zkga.me) with an address that's linked to any Twitter account (or you're a special friend of ours from [ETHUni](https://www.ethuniversity.org)/[HackLodge](https://hacklodge.org)), you can claim the token yourself!
-What you do with these tokens is up to you, but understand that we only intend for this token to be a proof of concept for what's possible!
+If you've played [DarkForest](https://zkga.me) with an address that's linked to any Twitter account (or contributed to community at [ETHUni](https://www.ethuniversity.org)/[HackLodge](https://hacklodge.org)), you can claim the token yourself!
+What you do with these tokens is up to you, but understand that we only intend for this token to be a proof of concept for what's possible.
 None of our code is audited or recommended for production use without serious considerations.

 In this post, we'll dive into the motivation behind making StealthDrop, and explain the inner workings of the application.